7ij/7ij/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://7ij.github.io/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working as an `Android Application Developer`.

 - 🌱 I’m currently learning `Android(Kotlin) Stack`